3-manifolds/CyPari/README.rst

 consistent with the Sage cypari2 package that it inspired, but which can be distributed in binary form as a pip wheel and also works on Windows.
 In particular, CyPari uses the automated build scripts written by Jeroen DeMeyer for cypari2.
-Currently it uses Pari 2.11, which is several releases newer than the PARI used in the original version of CyPari.
+Currently it uses Pari 2.15.
 The fact that the build process continues to work with each new release of PARI is a strong validation of Jeroen's flexible build scheme.

 CyPari handles critical signals such as SIGSEGV when sent from within a sig_on - sig_off block.
 Long computations in sig_on - sig_off blocks